ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Placement groups allow users to atomically reserve groups of resources across multiple nodes (i.e., gang scheduling).
 They can be then used to schedule Ray tasks and actors packed as close as possible for locality (PACK), or spread apart (SPREAD).
 Placement groups are generally used for gang-scheduling actors, but also support tasks.

-Java demo code in this documentation can be found here `<https://github.com/ray-project/ray/blob/master/java/test/src/main/java/io/ray/docdemo/PlacementGroupDemo.java>`__.

-Here are some use cases:
+Here are some real-world use cases:

-- **Gang Scheduling**: Your application requires all tasks/actors to be scheduled and start at the same time.
-- **Maximizing data locality**: You'd like to place or schedule your actors close to your data to avoid object transfer overheads.
+- **Machine Learning Training**: Placement group enables gang scheduling by reserving a group of resources across Ray cluster.
+Gang scheduling is a critical technique to enable all-or-nothing scheduling for deep learning training.
+- **Hyperparameter Tuning**: Hyperparameter tuning involves training multiple versions of a model (trial) with different hyperparameters, such as learning rates, batch sizes, and regularization parameters.
+Each version of the model is trained on a separate compute node or GPU, and the results are compared to determine the optimal set of hyperparameters.
+When hyperparemeter tuning the deep learning models, each trial should ensure to schedule every worker involved in training.
+Placement groups reserve a group of resources for each trial, which mitigates the risk of deadlock (In a given machine learning training task, each trial only has a partial schedule of training workers allocated to it.
+As a result, none of the trials can fully schedule all of the available workers for training).

 Key Concepts
 ------------

-A **bundle** is a collection of "resources", i.e. `{"GPU": 4}`.
+A **bundle** is a collection of "resources", It could be a single resource (``{"CPU": 1}``) or a group of resources ``{"CPU": 1, "GPU": 4}``.

-- A bundle must be able to fit on a single node on the Ray cluster.
+A bundle is a unit of reservation for placement groups.
+A bundle must be able to fit on a single node on the Ray cluster.
+For example, if you only have 8 CPU nodes, and if you have a bundle that requires ``{"CPU": 9}``, there's no node that can reserve this bundle.
-- Bundles are then placed according to the "placement group strategy" across nodes on the cluster.

 A **placement group** is a collection of bundles.

+Placement groups are represented by a list of bundles.
+For example, ``{"CPU": 1} * 4`` means you'd like to reserve 4 bundles of 1 CPU
+(i.e., it reserves 4 CPUs).

-- Each bundle is given an "index" within the placement group
+- Each bundle is given an "index" within the placement group. e.g., A placement group of 2 bundles ``[{"CPU": 1}, {"GPU": 1}]`` will have index 0 bundle ``{"CPU": 1}`` and index 1 bundle ``{"GPU": 1}``.
 - Bundles are then placed according to the "placement group strategy" across nodes on the cluster.
 - After the placement group is created, tasks or actors can be then scheduled according to the placement group and even on individual bundles.

 A **placement group strategy** is an algorithm for selecting nodes for bundle placement.
-Read more about :ref:`placement strategies <pgroup-strategy>`.
+See :ref:`placement strategies <pgroup-strategy>` for more details.

-Starting a placement group
+Schedule a Placement Group
 --------------------------

-Ray placement group can be created via the ``ray.util.placement_group`` (Python) or ``PlacementGroups.createPlacementGroup`` (Java) API.
-Placement groups take in a list of bundles and a :ref:`placement strategy <pgroup-strategy>`:
+Ray placement group can be created via the ``ray.util.placement_group`` (Python).
+Placement groups take in a list of bundles and a :ref:`placement strategy <pgroup-strategy>`.
+Note that each bundle must be able to fit on a single node on the Ray cluster.
+For example, if you only have 8 CPU nodes, and if you have a bundle that requires ``{"CPU": 9}``, there's no node that can reserve this bundle.

+When specifying bundles (as a dictionary, e.g., ``{"CPU": 1}``),

+- ``CPU`` will correspond with ``num_cpus`` as used in ``ray.remote``
+- ``GPU`` will correspond with ``num_gpus`` as used in ``ray.remote``
+- Other resources will correspond with ``resources`` as used in ``ray.remote``.
+E.g., ``ray.init(resources={"disk": 1})`` can have a bundle of ``{"disk": 1}``.

 .. tabbed:: Python